DoronBrayer/repo-template/CONTRIBUTING.md

 ### 1. Reflect / Plan
 Start by reflecting on what to include, and what to invite (in terms of contributions) in your CONTRIBUTING.md.
 See an [example of the Atom.io CONTRIBUTING.md file](http://example.com).
 Consider adding the following elements to your file.
 - **Welcome contributors to the project**: Admit that you are eager for contributions and so happy they found themselves here.
 - **Table of Contents**: If your CONTRIBUTING.md file is long, you might consider including a table of contents with links to different headings in your document.
 In github, each heading is given a URL by default, so you can link to that URL in the appropriate section of the Table of Contents for each heading.
-Do this in Markdown by wrapping the label/title in square brackets following by a parenthetical that includes the URL.
-EXAMPLE `[Some text](https://www.some-url.com)`– RESULT [Some text](https://www.some-url.com).
+Do this in Markdown by wrapping the label/title in square brackets following by a parenthetical that includes the URL.</br>Example: `[Some text](https://www.some-url.com)`</br>Result: [Some text](https://www.some-url.com).
 - **Short Links to Important Resources**:<br/>
    **docs**: handbook / roadmap (you'll learn more about this in the roadmapping session)<br/>
    **bugs**: issue tracker / bug report tool<br/>